SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 			- be4 28 wks, Fetal Maternal Hemorrhage is rare, volume small so 1 dose RhIg sufficient
 			- at delivery check approx volume of fetal maternal hemorrhage in case:
 				- rosette test - **big or small? if small, one dose is ok, but if large, more needed**
-				- kleihauer-betke test - how many doses of RhIG are necessary?
+				- kleihauer-betke test - how many doses of RhIG are necessary? the quantitative test that we look to the volume of fetal rbcs
 	- if rh poz mom, screen poz or rh neg and screen poz, we would eval -> they already got an antibody. what antibody is positive? some antibodies can cause HDFN and some don't
 		- if IgG v IgM... then do a maternal titer if IgG antibody. higher titer = more severe HDFN. more likely to cause fetal risk.
 		- if titer <8 repeat titer.
 8+ , fetus affected